Softplus Attention with Re-weighting Boosts Length Extrapolation in Large Language Models: Experiments

 \subsection{Long Context Passkey Retrieval}

-To offer a more direct and challenging evaluation of length extrapolation, we employed the long-context passkey retrieval task \cite{mohtashami2023random}.
-This "needle-in-a-haystack" test is specifically designed to assess a model's ability to identify a single, crucial, piece of information within a long and distracting context.
+To offer a more direct and challenging evaluation of length extrapolation, we employed the long-context passkey retrieval task \citep{mohtashami2023random}.
+This needle-in-a-haystack test is specifically designed to assess a model's ability to identify a single, crucial, piece of information within a long and distracting context.

 We compared LSSAR ($p=15$) against the standard Softmax attention baseline.
 The results, shown in \cref{fig:passkey_accuracy}, reveal a critical failure in the baseline model.
 While Softmax attention achieves 64\% accuracy within its training length, its performance catastrophically collapses to 0\% for all tested lengths of 1.5K tokens and beyond.
 This demonstrates its inability to overcome attention smoothing, effectively losing the passkey as the context grows.
 In stark contrast, LSSAR not only achieves a much higher accuracy of 86\% at the 1K training length but also demonstrates remarkable robustness in extrapolation.
-Its accuracy degrades gracefully from 45\% at 1.5K tokens to a stable 20\% at 4K tokens, and it maintains non-zero accuracy even at 8K tokens.
+Its accuracy degrades gracefully from 45\% at 1.5K tokens, 20\% at 4K tokens, and it maintains non-zero accuracy even at 8K tokens.
 This sustained, non-zero performance provides clear evidence that the re-weighting mechanism successfully sharpens the model's focus, allowing it to pinpoint the relevant information even in sequences far exceeding its training context and overcoming a critical limitation of standard Softmax attention.
+Complementary passkey results for LSSAR combined with Position Interpolation are reported in \cref{tab:lssar_pi_passkey} in Appendix~\ref{app:PI}.
+Additional experiments on passkey retrieval with different model scales and filtered FineWeb-Edu data are provided in \cref{fig:edu_passkey} in Appendix~\ref{app:scaling_experiments}.